 Rich chocolate flavour, super creamy and unbelievably easy to whip up, these chocolate mint avocado pudding tarts make for a delicious dessert the whole family will love!

 So, you may be thinking avocado in pudding is kinda odd, but it totally works!

 I wouldn’t steer you wrong.

 You know how avocado is super creamy?
-How it makes guacamole so dreamy and delish?
+How it makes guacamole so dreamy and delicious?

 Well, it does the same kinda thing for this pudding.

 You don’t taste the avocado; it just lends itself to the lush texture.

 Plus, it comes together in minutes!
 What are ya waiting for?